matrix-org/synapse/docs/usage/administration/admin_api/registration_tokens.md

   complete a registration.
 - `expiry_time`: The latest time the token is valid.
 Given as the number of milliseconds since 1970-01-01 00:00:00 UTC (the start of the Unix epoch).
+  To convert this into a human-readable form you can remove the milliseconds and use the `date` command.
+For example, `date -d '@1625394937'`.

 ## List all tokens